honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

 ---
 layout: post
-title:  "Building a web app using Google Sheet"
+title:  "Building a web app using Google Sheets"
-excerpt: "Build a web app using Google sheet backend and host it on Google cloud infrastructure for free"
+excerpt: "Build a web app using Google Sheets backend and host it on Google cloud infrastructure for free"
 date:   2017-02-09 19:04:33 +0800
 categories: [integrations]
 tags: [google,google-sheet]
 author: Taher Dhilawala
 ---

-I am sure we all use and love Google sheets.
-But I think very few know that we can actually build a small web application on top of Google sheets (leveraging Google cloud infrastructure) using [Google App Scripts](https://developers.google.com/apps-script/)
+I am sure we all use and love Google Sheets.
+But I think very few know that we can actually build a small web application on top of Google Sheets (leveraging Google cloud infrastructure) using [Google App Scripts](https://developers.google.com/apps-script/)

 ## Background